 The Rooibos is a plant member of the legume family of plants growing in South Africa.
 Its leaves are packed with antioixidants and flavonoids and since they lack caffeine,they are frequently used as tisanes, brewed alone or mixed with milk and/or sugar.

-Matcha tea is a refresing beverage containing rich historic roots within Japanese tea drinking ceremonies.
+Matcha tea is a refreshing beverage containing rich historic roots within Japanese tea drinking ceremonies.
 Matcha, which literally means "finely powdered tea," is made from young green tea leaves.
 It has a bold green color and mildly sweet flavor.
 Contains caffeine.
+Our Matcha comes from Tendon, Japan.

 Chai is a flavoured tea beverage made by brewing black tea and flavouring it with a mixture of aromatic Indian spices and herbs.
 The traditional composition of spices often differs depending on the region in Asia, but some common spices are ground ginger, cardamom pods, cinnamon, star anise, fennel, peppercorn, cloves, nutmeg, coriander and/or liquorice root.